geofeedia/drone-k8s/README.md

-container_name           -- REQUIRED for deployment update or if performing rolling-update of multi-container pod: The name of the container to update the image with. deployment_resource_name -- REQUIRED for deployment update: The name of the deployment resource (i.e. my-deployment) esb_config_path          -- REQUIRED for any Geofeedia service with a ConfigMap configured ESB : very specific to Geofeedia... sorry no more pure OSS :( config_map_name          -- REQUIRED for any Geofeedia service with a ConfigMap configured : very specific to Geofeedia... sorry no more pure OSS :( config_map_key_name      -- REQUIRED for any Geofeedia service with a ConfigMap configured : very specific to Geofeedia... sorry no more pure OSS :(
+container_name           -- REQUIRED for deployment update or if performing rolling-update of multi-container pod: The name of the container to update the image with. deployment_resource_name -- REQUIRED for deployment update: The name of the deployment resource (i.e. my-deployment) esb_config_path          -- REQUIRED for any Geofeedia service with a ConfigMap configured ESB : very specific to Geofeedia... sorry no more pure OSS :( config_map_name          -- REQUIRED for any Geofeedia service with a ConfigMap configured ESB : very specific to Geofeedia... sorry no more pure OSS :( config_map_key_name      -- REQUIRED for any Geofeedia service with a ConfigMap configured ESB : very specific to Geofeedia... sorry no more pure OSS :( service_config_map_path  -- REQUIRED for any Geofeedia service with a ConfigMap (this will be the file that is used in the `kubectl replace -f <CONFIGMAP_FILE_HERE>`)
 ```

 ### Examples